The #1 Miami Real Estate Website

 Gixxer 1000

-I’ve noticed a lot of people commenting about how HOA fees are too high.
-While I will probably rent for a year or two I’m curious as to how people are determining what should be the value of HOA fees.
 I guess the way I have been looking at it is to see how much I would probably pay for similar fees If I owned a similar single family home in the area.
-So I look at the homes and trying and figure out insurance, maintenance, pool fees, gym fees etc. And from what I’m seeing is that while HOA… Read more »
+So I look at the homes and trying and figure out insurance, maintenance, pool fees, gym fees etc. And from what I’m seeing is that while HOA fees may seem outrageous they are actually in line with the area.

 Mortgage borrower delinquency rates in the first quarter of 2010 continued to be highest in Nevada (15.98 percent) and Florida (14.65 percent),